 VTNR NOTICE: ROSEN, TRUSTED INVESTOR COUNSEL, Encourages Vertex Energy, Inc. Investors with Losses in Excess of $100K to Secure Counsel Before Important Deadline in Securities Class Action – VTNR

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Vertex Energy, Inc. (NASDAQ: VTNR) between April 1, 2022 and August 8, 2022, both dates inclusive (the “Class Period”), of the important May 2, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Vertex Energy, Inc. VTNR between April 1, 2022 and August 8, 2022, both dates inclusive (the "Class Period"), of the important May 2, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Vertex Energy securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.